 State of Metropolitan Housing Report

-On behalf of the Metropolitan Housing Coalition (MHC), the Center for Environmental Policy and Management conducts and compiles research relevant to housing in the metropolitan region.
+In collaboration with the Metropolitan Housing Coalition (MHC), the Center for Environmental Policy and Management conducts and compiles research relevant to housing in the metropolitan region.
 The annual State of Metropolitan Housing Report provides indicators on nine measures of affordable housing and has different focus issues annually.
 Some informative videos that align with the theme of fair and affordable housing can be found here.

 - 2019 - 22,000 Equities